Five signs it’s time to talk about residential aged care

 Sign 2: An increase in emergency episodes

-An increase in the number of ‘emergency episodes’ – like falls, medication mishaps or needing hospital care – or a greater frequency over a shorter period of time can indicate that your loved one’s mobility or cognitive skills are declining.
-If this is the case it is important to discuss their care options with them as soon as possible, before a serious injury occurs.
+An increase in the number of ‘emergency episodes’ such as falls, medications mishaps, hospital admissions, or GP visits, or a greater frequency of these instances over a short period, can indicate that your loved one’s mobility or cognitive skills are declining.
+If this is the case, it’s important to discuss their care options with them before a serious incident or injury occurs.

 Sign 3: Increased use of respite care